Spectral analysis of three-state quantum walks with general coin matrices: Introduction

-In this article, we consider the eigenvalue analysis on the space-inhomogeneous three-state QWs on a one-dimensional integer lattice.
+In this article, we consider the spectral analysis on the space-inhomogeneous three-state QWs on a one-dimensional integer lattice.
 Unlike the standard two-state QW, which has been extensively analyzed, the three-state QW exhibits fundamentally different spectral properties, leading to richer and more complex dynamics \cite{Inui2005-ry, Ko2016}.
 This distinction makes three-state QWs particularly intriguing and has led to intensive study in various articles across different contexts \cite{Inui2005-fr,Inui2005-ry,Falkner2014-bt,Stefanak2014-jh,Li2015-il,Machida2015-oa,Wang2015-cl,Xu2016-dy,Kawai2017-fn,Rajendran2018-ss,Endo2019-ie,Saha2021-of,Wang2015-oy,Falcao2021-pb, Kiumi2021-mg,yamagami}.
 We also specifically consider the two-phase model with a finite number of defects, which encompasses important and typical space-inhomogeneous models such as the one-defect model and the two-phase model \cite{Endo2020-or, Kiumi2021-yg}.
 These models have been studied extensively as they serve as crucial examples in understanding the impact of inhomogeneity on QWs and provide a rich landscape for investigating localization phenomena.
 Previous studies \cite{Kiumi2022-ts} have conducted eigenvalue analysis for three-state QWs with a restricted class of coin matrices, including Grover matrices.
 In contrast, our work significantly broadens the scope by establishing a general framework that applies to arbitrary unitary coin matrices, demonstrating that precise eigenvalue characterization is achievable well beyond previously studied cases.
+In contrast to homogeneous two-state walks, the three-state model generically exhibits flat-band eigenvalues of infinite multiplicity, which form part of the essential spectrum and correspond to compactly supported modes originating from algebraic symmetries of the tail coins.
+Our transfer-matrix framework makes this structure explicit: by analyzing the asymptotic transfer matrices, we determine the absolutely continuous part of the spectrum and distinguish it from flat-band (infinite multiplicity) contributions and defect-induced (finite multiplicity) point spectra.